Khufu: Diodorus of Sicily

 The ancient historian Diodorus claims that Khufu was so much abhorred by his own people in later times that the mortuary priests secretly brought the royal sarcophagus, together with the corpse of Khufu, to another, hidden grave.
 With this narration he strengthens and confirms the view of the Greek scholars, that Khufu's pyramid (and the other two, as well) must have been the result of slavery.
 However, at the same time, Diodorus distances himself from Herodotus and argues that Herodotus "only tells fairy tales and entertaining fiction".
 Diodorus claims that the Egyptians of his lifetime were unable to tell him with certainty who actually built the pyramids.
-He also states that he didn't really trust the interpreters and that the true builder might have been someone different: the Khufu pyramid was (according to him) built by a king named Harmais, the Khafre pyramid was thought to be built by king Amasis II and the Menkaura pyramid was allegedly the work of king Inaros I.
+He also states that he did not really trust the interpreters and that the true builder might have been someone different: the Khufu pyramid was (according to him) built by a king named Harmais, the Khafre pyramid was thought to be built by king Amasis II and the Menkaura pyramid was allegedly the work of king Inaros I.

 Diodorus states that the Khufu pyramid was beautifully covered in white, but the top was said to be capped.
 The pyramid therefore already had no pyramidion anymore.
 He also thinks that the pyramid was built with ramps, which were removed during the finishing of the limestone shell.
 Diodorus estimates that the total number of workers was 300,000 and that the building works lasted for 20 years.

 Khufu in Arabic traditions

-In 642 A.D. the Arabs conquered Egypt.
+In AD 642, the Arabs conquered Egypt.
 Upon arriving at the Giza pyramids, they searched for explanations as to who could have built these monuments.
 By this time, no inhabitant of Egypt was able to tell and no one could translate the Egyptian hieroglyphs anymore.
 As a consequence, the Arab historians wrote down their own theories and stories.

 The best known story about Khufu and his pyramid can be found in the book Hitat (completely: al-Mawāʿiẓ wa-’l-iʿtibār fī ḏikr al-ḫiṭaṭ wa-’l-ʾāṯār), written in 1430 by Muhammad al-Maqrizi (1364–1442).
 This book contains several collected theories and myths about Khufu, especially about the Great Pyramid.
 Though King Khufu himself is seldom mentioned, many Arab writers were convinced that the Great Pyramid (and the others, too) were built by the god Hermes (named Idris by the Arabs).

 Al-Maqrizi notes that Khufu was named Saurid, Salhuk and/or Sarjak by the biblical Amalekites.
 Then he writes that Khufu built the pyramids after repeated nightmares in which the earth turned upside-down, the stars fell down and people were screaming in terror.
 Another nightmare showed the stars falling down from heaven and kidnapping humans, then putting them beneath two large mountains.
 King Khufu then received a warning from his prophets about a devastating deluge that would come and destroy Egypt.
 To protect his treasures and books of wisdom, Khufu built the three pyramids of Giza.